ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

-For a much easier setup, a better IDE and ease of environment management (i.e. installing [Python packages](https://pypi.org/) in future), we do not recommend installing Python from the official website.
-Instead, we recommend downloading and installing the [Miniconda distribution](https://www.anaconda.com/docs/getting-started/miniconda/main#should-i-install-miniconda-or-anaconda-distribution) from [Conda](https://docs.conda.io/en/latest/).
+For a much easier setup, a better IDE and ease of environment management (e.g. installing [Python packages](https://pypi.org/) in future in your learning journey), a better option is to download and install the [Miniconda distribution](https://www.anaconda.com/docs/getting-started/miniconda/main#should-i-install-miniconda-or-anaconda-distribution) from [Conda](https://docs.conda.io/en/latest/).

 This distribution contains the Python Interpreter and the [Jupyter-Lab](https://jupyter.org) IDE.